nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 unreachable by any clean path.** `ca-derivations` doesn't disprove that;
 it demonstrates it.
-What its machinery addresses is not your artifact but a normalized shadow of it, self-references stripped out for hashing and stamped back in afterward, and seven years of experimental status is the running price of that substitution.
+What its machinery addresses is not your artifact but a normalized shadow of it, self-references stripped out for hashing and stamped back in afterward.
+That is a coherent naming scheme, but it names the shadow, not the bytes you run, and half a decade of experimental status is the running price of the substitution.
 Nix's most famous mechanism and Nix's most wanted feature are mutually exclusive.
 No amount of engineering fixes a contradiction.
 It has to be dissolved.

 Now run the logic in reverse.
 An artifact that embeds only *names*,